cynthiatreger/az-routing-guide-ep1-vnet-peering-and-virtual-network-gateways/README.md

 # 1.2.
 Connectivity Impact of adding a Virtual Network Gateway (ER or VPN)

 ## 1.2.1.
 Azure Virtual Network GW (VPN or ER) for On-Prem Connectivity
-:arrow_right: Whether it is VPN or ER, if a Virtual Network Gateway (VNG) is added in a VNET, the On-Prem routing prefixes received on the virtual Network GW will by default automatically be propagated and programmed in the Effective routes of any VM in this VNET and, **depending on per-peering settings**, in peered VNETs too eventually.
+Let's look at the **default route propagation** when an Virtual Network GW is deployed (Expressroute GW here, but the results would be similar with a VPN GW).
 The VNET hosting the virtual Network GW is usually a central hub VNET, its range is advertised in return to the On-Prem.

-Let's look at the **default route propagation** when an Virtual Network GW is deployed (Expressroute GW here, but the results would be similar with a VPN GW).
+:arrow_right: Whether it is VPN or ER, if a Virtual Network Gateway (VNG) is added in a Hub VNET, the On-Prem routing prefixes received on the virtual Network GW will by default automatically be propagated and programmed in the Effective routes of any VM in this Hub VNET.

+:arrow_right: By default, the propagation over existing VNET peerings is NOT enabled: the On-Prem prefixes received by the Virtual Network GW are NOT readvertised to the peered Spoke VNETs and the Spoke VNET IP ranges are NOT propagated On-Prem.

 *The On-Prem is emulated by a VNET connected to the Hub VNET Expressroute circuit.*

 <img width="1024" alt="image" src="https://user-images.githubusercontent.com/110976272/215268623-5e4ca81d-fc4f-49f9-8607-f7c9a986f57d.png">

-:arrow_right: By default, adding a Virtual Network GW does NOT enable the transit on EXISTING VNET peerings: the On-Prem prefixes received on the Virtual Network GW are NOT readvertised to the peered VNETs and the Spoke VNET IP ranges are NOT propagated On-Prem.

 ## 1.2.2.
 On-Prem <=> Spokes propagation